freddiefujiwara/node-qict/DOCS.md

 <a name="new_Qict_new"></a>

 ### new Qict()
-<p>set this.poolSize 20
+<p>set this.poolSize 20 and clean
 and clean</p>

 <a name="Qict+readFile"></a>

 ### qict.readFile(file) ⇒ [<code>Qict</code>](#Qict)
-<p>When you want to output the pairwise of the folloing Parameters and Parameter Values
+<p>When you want to output the pairwise of the folloing Parameters and Parameter Values</p>
-The format of the input file should be as follows.</p>
+<p>The format of the input file should be as follows.</p>
 <table>
 <thead>
 <tr>